| |

 • Why can’t I have mad magic skills like Samantha in Bewitched and twinkle my kitchen clean?

-It’s no secret that clutter causes stress, and I was living proof of that.
-Yet I still was living in it—ignoring it until my patience boiled over crashing into every single member of my family.
+Yet, I was still living in it—ignoring it until my patience boiled over, crashing into every single member of my family.

 Keep Kitchen Decluttering Simple

-I had tried decluttering and organizing before.
-More times than I cared to count, really.
-It’s not that I liked living this way.
-I longed to have a kitchen like the ones I saw on Pinterest.
 I wanted cleared-off counters with barely a thing on them, a neat and tidy pantry with everything inside labeled and in its place, and jars with polka-dotted ribbons holding chalkboard labels with calligraphy words describing their contents.

 Okay, maybe not that last one.